semantic-flow/sflo/documentation/task.2025-11-27-createNode.md

    - In this task:
      - You do **not** need to fully implement DelegationChain / ProvenanceContext, but:
-       - `createNode` should **reserve space** in the v1 metadata shot for a future PROV model (e.g., stub nodes with IRIs based on your fragment scheme).
+       - `createNode` should **reserve space** in the v1 metadata slice for a future PROV model (e.g., stub knops with IRIs based on your fragment scheme).
-       - At minimum, write the node’s `rightsHolder` and `license` if provided.
+       - At minimum, write the knop’s `rightsHolder` and `license` if provided.

 9. **RDF format expectations**
    - Code should be written so that metadata and reference/payload flows can be emitted as **JSON-LD** datasets (primary), with internal APIs abstract enough to allow future TriG distributions.